onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

-meta burned 80 billion on the metaverse https://x.com/Polymarket/status/2034342763693482257
+meta burned 80 billion on the metaverse https://x.com/Polymarket/status/2034342763693482257 imagine what I could do with 80 billion - I'll be an infinitely better capital allocator than zuck - 80 bil for nothing vs a few bil for the future of life on earth
+    80 FUCKING BILLION - there is nothing meta about burning 80 bil

 we need norms about our norms
     > "Although all societies need norms to function and to thrive, it should come as no surprise that different norms can and should apply in different settings and situations.
 What binds the norms together would instead be a set of “meta-norms” (i.e. norms about norms) which help regulate which norms should apply and when... we need deeper principles — meta-norms — that help us argue for how norms are locally created in each new complex situation, and why they can and should apply there.
 As such, we begin to uphold not monolithic, rigid norms, but a more resilient network of norms tailored to each situation." - [Our Justice System Needs an Update—an Update that Goes Against the Law, by Hanzi Freinacht](https://metamoderna.org/our-justice-system-needs-an-update-an-update-that-goes-against-the-law/)